 Thanks to newer technology, treatment of tattoos with laser systems has become much more effective, with very little risk of scarring (again, assuming you use a reputable provider).
 Laser treatment is often safer than many methods used previously, such as excision or dermabrasion.

 There are minimal side effects to laser tattoo removal.
 However, you should consider the following factors in your decision: The tattoo site can become infection.
 There is a slight chance the treatment can leave a permanent scar.
 Some degree of skin discoloration is possible.
 Cosmetic tattoos, such as lip liner, eyeliner and eyebrows may get darker after initial treatment.

-IPL is safe for most people but is not suitable for everyone.
-Pregnant women and people who are on blood thinners should avoid IPL.
-Also, we do not perform laser treatments on anyone who has used Accutane in the last 24 months.
+Laser Tattoo Removal is safe for most people; it's very rare we cannot treat someone.
+However, like all laser treatments, there are some contraindications and precautions that are taken into consideration.
+Pregnant women and people who take medication are known to increase sensitivity to sunlight.
+Also, we do not perform laser treatments on anyone who has used Accutane in the last 6 months.

 ARE YOU READY TO LOOK AND FEEL GOOD?

 Guiding you, THE WHOLE YOU, to better health